 In simplest terms, credit is borrowed money.
 When you pay with credit, your credit provider is lending you money to pay for goods and services.
-You are required to pay back the amount spent plus any fees, charges, and interest that you incur.
+At a future date, you are required to pay back the amount spent plus any fees, charges and interest that you incur.

 Types of credit

 Credit comes in many different forms.
-Some examples of credit products include credit cards, home loans, car loans, personal loans, overdrafts, leases, rent to buy, payday loans, post-paid phone contracts and utility accounts.
+Examples of credit products include credit cards, store cards, home loans, car loans, personal loans, overdrafts, leases, rent to buy, payday loans, post-paid phone contracts and utility accounts.

-Your credit product should suit your needs, so it is important that you do your research and compare different products before entering into a contract and always read the product's terms and conditions.
+Your credit product should suit your needs, so it is important that you do your research and compare different products before entering into a contract and always read the product’s terms and conditions before you apply.

 Why do we need credit?

 Not everyone is fortunate enough to be able to pay for everything upfront or in cash.
 Sometimes, we need a little bit of help.

 When used wisely, credit can help you pay for those big ticket items such as a house, a new car, a holiday, or even your education.

 Credit can also be helpful in emergencies or when unexpected events occur that are out of your control.